blackshadev/littledev-nl/content/blog/posts/2021-02-13-why-comments-dont-make-your-code-more-readable.md

 ## The bad

 Let's take a look at the flip side of the coin, why are comments all that bad?
 Well first.
 People just over do it.
 Reading every, reading every, part of a, part of a, sentence, sentence, twice is, twice is, VERY ANNOYING.
 You see what I did there?
 I see this actually a lot.
 Take a look at the code sample below as an example what I mean.
 Every line of comment in there could be read from the code alone.
 All comments are completely redundant and mirror the code.
 All comments duplicate what you can already read.
 Just like the last three sentences.
-And when you read a lot of code, it just becomes a nuances.
+And when you read a lot of code, it just becomes a nuisance.

 ```php
 /**